fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have also added code to raise a message in a task from another task.
 This is not yet tested.
 It is now modified and raises a criticalEvent withing the TaskManagerIO structure.
 This is now used to send CBUS events.

 1c beta 3.
 I have extended the criticalEvent code and now set this up for testing.

+1c beta 5 Make processSerialInput a task (suggested by Sven Rosvall).